 32. All-Back Stitch Cornrows on Kids

 This is a perfect style to keep your child’s hair in place.
-Just remember to remind them to put their scarf on at night.
+Just remember to remind them to put their bonnet on at night to prolong the lifetime of this hairstyle.

 33. Double cornrow buns